Extreme heat safety tips as dangerous temperatures head to East Coast

 -- Passing out

-If someone shows symptoms of heat stroke or heat exhaustion, call 911, move somewhere cooler and use towels to cool down his or her body.
+If someone shows symptoms of heat stroke or heat exhaustion, call 911, move them somewhere cooler and use towels to cool down their body.

--- Animals with flat faces, like pugs, can't pant as well so they are more at risk of heat stroke.
-These pets, as well as older and overweight pets, should be kept inside in the air-conditioning as much as possible.
+Animals with flat faces, like pugs, can't pant as well and are more at risk of heat stroke.
+These pets, as well as older and overweight pets, should be kept inside as much as possible.

 Related Topics